What is PRP?

 - A patient’s blood is drawn.
 The amount of blood taken is about 1/5 the amount that you would donate at a blood drive.

 - We run that blood through a centrifuge to isolate the PRP.

 - After the PRP is prepared, it will be injected back into the joint or area of injury.

 - Once the PRP is injected, it begins to trigger the body’s natural healing process over the next several weeks.

 - No long-term rest, rehabilitation or physical therapy is necessary.

-At Native Stem Cell Centers, we use PRP in a variety of different ways, each tailored to your condition and treatment goals.
+At Native Stem Cell Clinics, we use PRP in a variety of different ways, each tailored to your condition and treatment goals.
 With Dr. Crawford’s guidance, you may decide to add a series of PRP injections to your stem cell therapy to augment your arthritis treatment.